Derby, Connecticut: Local

 The city government consists of a nine-member board of aldermen and alderwomen, board of education, board of finance, planning and zoning commission, and many other appointed boards and commissions.
-The current mayor is Richard Dziekan (R), who has served since 2017.
+The current mayor is Joseph DiMartino (D), who has served since 2023.

-The board of aldermen and alderwomen is separated into three districts within the city and headed by the Charles Sampson, President of the Board.
+The board of aldermen and alderwomen for the 2023-2025 term is separated into three districts within the city and headed by Sarah Widomski, President of the Board.